bytecodealliance/wit-bindgen/README.md

 * You're writing JS host code in the browser that will consume a WebAssembly module and you don't want to deal with funky ABI details.
 The command `wit-bindgen host js` can generate the JS bindings and a TypeScript interface for you with native JS types.

 **Note:** This CLI experience is not the only way wit-bindgen can/will be used.
 For example it can be used in Rust through procedural macros and potentially in the future Cargo dependencies.
-Usage in a Web application would probably use a version of wit-bindgen compiled to WebAssembly and published to NPM.
+Usage in a Web application would probably be through a version of wit-bindgen compiled to WebAssembly and published to NPM.

 ## Context
 The purpose of `wit-bindgen` is to provide a forwards-compatible toolchain and story for modules using the canonical ABI and eventually components in the emerging [Component Model](https://github.com/WebAssembly/component-model).
 This project was originally based on the [interface types proposal](https://github.com/webassembly/interface-types) and the [canonical ABI].
-The interface types content relevant to this project is being incorporated into the Component Model, which will succeed it.
+The Component Model will eventually "absorb" the interface types proposal, so all references to interface types are effectively to interface types / the component model.
 This repository will be following upstream changes there, especially for the [`*.wit`](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md) syntax.

 Currently, generated language bindings all use the [canonical ABI] for communication.
 This means that any language with supported guest bindings can be consumed in any environment with supported host bindings, which will interoperate through the [canonical ABI].